-We continued our trip through the Baltic states with a 4 hour bus ride north from Vilnius, Lithuania to Riga, Latvia.
+We continued our trip through the Baltic states with a 4-hour bus ride north from Vilnius, Lithuania to Riga, Latvia.
 Riga, Latvia’s capital is one of the most beautiful European cities I’ve ever traveled to.
-The walk-able old city is a UNESCO World Heritage Site filled with cobblestone streets, medieval architecture, and restaurants and cafes.
+The walkable old city is a UNESCO World Heritage Site filled with cobblestone streets, medieval architecture, and restaurants and cafes.
 Our visit coincided with the low season (March) meaning hotel rates were low, historic sites and landmarks weren’t crowded and restaurant reservations at Riga’s top restaurants were easy to come by.
-We spent three days and two nights exploring the best of what Riga has to offer.
+We spent three days and two nights exploring the best of what Riga offers.

 Latvia and Tourism

 Latvia, an EU member state, is a popular destination particularly with Europeans, Russians, and Belorussians who comprise nearly 90% of visitors.
 The country’s geographical location allows for easy regional access enabling tourism to play an important role in the domestic economy.
 Riga’s international airport serves as the regional hub for the Baltics offering more flights than Tallinn and Vilnius, positioning the city as the launching point for travelers to the Baltics.
 The total contribution of tourism to Latvia’s economy was 9.0% of GDP in 2015 and expected to rise by 4.5% over the next two years.
 Employment in the tourism industry stands at a total contribution of 8.9% and also is expected to rise.

 Where to Stay in Riga